-In the case of group work, I certify that the work that is the responsibility of each member of the group has been clearly indicated and that where no such indication has be een g given, I take respon sibility for the work as if it were the sectio n o the paper for v which I were solely r espon sible and that I ha ive n ot col labo rated with any memb er of f the gr oup to breacl h the U nive rsity 's regi ulat ion.
+In the case of group work, I certify that the work that is the responsibility of each member of the group has been clearly indicated and that where no such indication has been given, I take responsibility for the work as if it were the section of the paper for which I were solely responsible and that I have not collaborated with any member of the group to breach the University's regulation.

+Name Signature

+Date

-Name Signature Date Additional accountability statement where work has been previously submitted I have set out in an attached states under which this paper or parts there ment the details regarding the circumstances of has been previously submitted. · ion from my Supervisor/Lecturer/Instructor per and I have attached a copy of that writter I hereby declare that the submission granted. of this paper is in keeping with the permission Name Signature Date
+Additional accountability statement where work has been previously submitted

+I have set out in an attached statement the details regarding the circumstances under which this paper or parts thereof has been previously submitted.

+I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.

+I hereby declare that the submission of this paper is in keeping with the permission granted.

+Name Signature

+Date